Diegonando/Mineral-Formulae-Recalculations/README.md

 Codes are available in Matlab programming language for the following minerals:

-Amphibole - Follows the formula recalculation scheme in the appendix of Leake et al. (1997) and requires the use of multiple 9 functions (8 labeled amph, and 1 labeled StrctFrm).
+Amphibole - Follows the formula recalculation scheme in the appendix of Leake et al. (1997) and Hawthorne et al. (2012) requires the use of multiple 9 functions (8 labeled amph, and 1 labeled StrctFrm).

 Chlorite - Calculates structural formula assuming all Fe is FeO and calculates the fractions for the sudonite, clinochlore, chamosite, nimite, and pennnantite endmembers.
 Normalizes to 14 oxygens.